stv0g/gose/README.md

 ## License

-Gose is licensed under the MIT license
+Gose is licensed under the Apache 2.0